tada/pljava/src/site/markdown/install/locatejvm.md

 by `mvn -v` assuming the JRE that you used for running Maven is the one you intend to use at run time).

-The filename extension may be `.so` on many systems, `.dylib` on Mac OS X (see the [Mac OS X build notes](../build/macosx.html) for more about OS X), or `.dll` on Windows.
+The filename extension may be `.so` on many systems, `.bundle` on Mac OS X (see the [Mac OS X build notes](../build/macosx.html) for more about OS X), or `.dll` on Windows.
 As Windows also leaves off the `lib` in front, on that platform you would look for `jvm.dll`.